AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/deployment/spa.md

     Both *SPA & AEM GraphQL API Layer* in this option are deployed to the **Same Domain**.
 Meaning request to SPA URI `/my-aem-spa.html` & GraphQL API layer `/graphql/execute.json/` are served from exact same domain.

 **Different Domain:**
     Both *SPA & AEM GraphQL API Layer* in this option are deployed to **Different Domain**.
 Meaning request to SPA URI `/my-aem-spa.html` is served from a **different domain** than GraphQL API layer `/graphql/execute.json/` requests.
-Please note as part of this deployment option, you need to configure CORS on the AEM instance, see details here.
+Please note as part of this deployment option, you need to [configure CORS](cors.md) on the AEM instance.

 >[!NOTE]
 >
->You MUST properly configure CORS on AEM instance, see.
+>You MUST properly configure CORS on AEM instance, [see steps here](cors.md).

-**TODO: Link to DG's CORS**

 ### Deploying on Same Domain